SquarePenguin101/www.squarepenguin.co.uk/content/guides/radio-download-guide.md

 ## How do I specify or change the quality level of radio programmes downloaded in get_iplayer?

+For a full explanation of get_iplayer recording quality, check out the [Recording Quality](https://github.com/get-iplayer/get_iplayer/wiki/modes/) wiki entry.

 As a default, get_iplayer will download the highest quality version of each radio programme, so you DO NOT need to change anything or use any of the commands below if you are happy with having the highest quality version.
+By "highest quality" I mean the version with the highest audio bit rate.

 If you want to make get_iplayer download a lower quality you should use the "--radiomode" command.
 The code is written like this